Alfian878787/n_asb/readme.md

 Security Patches for customs ROMs
 ===========
-Device Tree for LineageOS 14.1
+LineageOS 14.1 n-asb security patches
 ------------------
 Security Patches for other custom los-based roms like RessurectionRemix, CrDroid, etc. they'e outdated and missing some important securiy fixes